 Full-time nanny: check.
 Part-time nanny: check.
 Babysitter, mother’s helper, live-in nanny, travel-with-the-family nanny: check.
-I’ve done it all, and now that I’ve stepped away from childcare for a while to go to grad school and build my career as a writer, I’ve got some wisdom to bestow.
+I’ve done it all.
+Now, with childcare in the rearview mirror ever since my writing career took off and became sustainable without the extra income from babysitting, I’ve got some wisdom to bestow.

 I’m lucky in that I’ve mostly worked with absolutely spectacular families.
 But every nanny has experienced some real doozies somewhere along the way.
 Plus (and you know this): we nannies swap battle stories at the playground.
 In all my years working with families, thankfully, there were really only a handful of things that really got under my skin, and it wasn’t just me; other nannies concurred.
-So, if you want to be a great employer and have your home be a place your caretaker looks forward to going to each day, don’t do these things:
+So, if you want to be a great employer and have your home be a place your caretaker looks forward to going to each day, don’t do these things (except #6 – do do that one):

 1) Don’t spy on your nanny.